This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Does My Dog Have Fleas?
 The First Signs

 A dog with a flea infestation will be itchy in affected areas and will scratch and bite at itself.
-These are the first signs to look out for.
+These are the first signs to look out for when you are worried about a flea problem.

 Making Sure: How To Check A Dog For Fleas